 The transfer of probation or supervised release is often challenging as the originating probation department does not want to lose custody of the individual and the transferee probation department does not want to be responsible for a new probationer.

 As such, it is important for the attorney representing the individual who desires a transfer to prepare and argue a thorough motion that provides compelling reasons why the court should grant the motion to transfer.

 In both state and federal cases, a defendant may seek to withdraw his or her guilty plea within a specified period of time and usually before sentencing.
 This requires a showing of “good cause.”
 Courts rarely grant this motion and when they do so, it is based on compelling reasons such as:

 Belief that the attorney was incompetent or ineffective

-Discovering the existence of evidence that was exculpatory and not considered in the decision to enter a guilty plea.
+Discovery of exculpatory evidence that would impact a decision to enter a guilty plea.

 Petitions to Reduce a Felony to a Misdemeanor

 Petition to Reduce a Felony to a Misdemeanor

 California Penal Code Section 17(b) allows certain felonies known as “wobblers” to be reduced to misdemeanors.
 A “wobbler” is a crime that can be filed as a felony or misdemeanor.
 Under this law, if the motion is granted, the felony charge can be reduced by the court, to a misdemeanor.
 This is often done in conjunction with a motion to expunge whereby the petitioner seeks to reduced the felony charge to a misdemeanor and expunge the misdemeanor.
 It is also done upon oral motion to the court during evidentiary proceedings wherein the judge is convinced that although the elements of the offense may be sufficiently proven, the severity of the offense does not rise to the level of a felony.